WHAT OUR REVIEWS ARE NOT

 IT’S HARD TO BUY PRERELEASES

 We don’t purchase all of the cigars we review, because you can’t just go to your local brick and mortar and buy prereleases.
-Reviews not purchased by halfwheel our disclosed in the Final Notes.
+Reviews not purchased by halfwheel are disclosed in the Final Notes.

 FOR THE CRITICS OF ‘TOO CRITICAL’